-- Inflation Surprise/Rate Hike: This scenario incorporates continued upward trends in both wage and commodity inflation.
-The inflation modeled under this scenario will fluctuate between 2.5% and 12.0% during the first six years averaging 5.9%, which is well above the 2.5% assumed rate of inflation over the first six years. - Inflation spikes for years 1-2 and persists as the Federal Reserve finds its policy tools to be ineffective over that time period. - Period of inflation is followed by elevated interest rates that negatively affect discounted cash flows. - Inflation is under control after two years and then all asset classes return to the baseline scenario. - Liabilities and benefit payments are also impacted as inflation exceeds the assumed 2.5% level during the earlier years of this scenario causing liability losses due to cost of living increases applicable to pension benefits.
+Inflation Surprise/Rate Hike: This scenario incorporates continued upward trends in both wage and commodity inflation.
+The inflation modeled under this scenario will fluctuate between 2.5% and 12.0% during the first six years is expected to average 5.9%, which is well above the 2.5% assumed rate of inflation over the first six years.

+- Inflation spikes for years 1-2 and persists as the Federal Reserve finds their policy tools to be ineffective over that time period. - Period of inflation is followed by elevated interest rates which negatively affect discounted cash flows. - Inflation is under control after two years and then all asset classes return to the baseline scenario. - Liabilities and benefit payments are also impacted in this scenario as inflation exceeds the assumed 2.5% level during the earlier years of this scenario causing liability losses due to cost of living increases applicable to pension benefits.

-The expected cumulative return from 2022-2027 would be 3.16% as compared to 6.75%, which is the assumed return over this period.
+The expected cumulative return from 2022 - 2027 would be 3.16% as compared to 6.75%, which is the assumed return over this period.